Zoom rides pandemic to another quarter of explosive growth

 The surge in paying customers enabled Zoom to hail another quarter of explosive growth.
 The company on Monday reported that its revenue for the May-July period more than quadrupled from the same time last year to $663.5 million, boosted by a steadily rising number of users converting from the free to paid version of Zoom’s service.

-Zoom finished its fiscal second quarter with 370,200 customers with at least 10 employees, up from 265,400 at the end of April.
+Zoom finished its fiscal second quarter with 370,200 customers with at least 10 employees, a gain of about 105,000 customers from the end of April.
 Just a year ago, Zoom only had 66,300 customers with at least 10 employees paying for subscriptions.

 All that money pouring in helped Zoom earn nearly $186 million, or 66 cents per share, during its latest quarter, up from just $5.5 million at the same time last year.